Retrodad0001/evil_dungeon/README.md

 A 2d dungeon crawler made with the Bevy Engine in Rust.

 I created this game to learn more about the Bevy Engine and the Rust language.
-Maybe it will be helpful for someone else, too.
+It may also be helpful to someone else.

 There are many ways to implement the design; context is essential, like performance or maintainability constraints.

 My goals are:

-- Have discussions with the community about ECS design and the trade-offs in the context of maintainability
+- Have discussions with the community about ECS vs OO design and the trade-offs in the context of maintainability

-- Try to keep the complexity of the code to a minimum and only increase the complexity (like extra abstractions or generic crates) when the need arises for the sake of performance or extensibility.
+- Try to keep the complexity of the code to a minimum and only increase the complexity (like extra abstractions or generic types) when the need arises for the sake of performance or extensibility.

 - Use as much Bevy as possible instead of external crates.
-The exceptions are crates that fill in the functionality gab.

-- I want to learn more about the trade-off between the maintainability of ECS and OO (maybe I will find the sweet spot between the two).

-- I like the Rust tooling.
-I want to learn (even when it's not needed for the game) how to maximize automatic testing (unit and integration) so I can determine what is possible and reuse that Knowledge when creating another “real” game.
+- I want to learn how to maximize automatic testing with Bevy because I want to reuse this knowledge in a bigger-scale game and learn about testing in Rust. (including performance testing)

-- It must be a polished game, not just a tech demo, so I can learn to polish with Bevy and the ECS paradigm.
+- It must be a polished game, not just a tech demo, so I can learn to polish and deploy it to Steam.

 Latest version screenshot.